U.S. plan for boosting climate investment in low-income countries draws criticism

 Critics say carbon markets — the places where carbon credits are bought and sold — often fail to deliver climate benefits.
 In some cases, there are concerns that credits are double counted, which happens when two parties are able to claim the emissions reductions from a single credit.
 That leads to overstating the credit's actual environmental benefit.

-The State Department did not immediately respond to a message seeking comment.

-Rachel Cleetus of the Union of Concerned Scientists said the proposal is inconsistent with the need to make "steep, absolute emission reductions as soon as possible" in order to limit global warming.
+Rachel Cleetus of the Union of Concerned Scientists said it's inconsistent with the need to make "steep, absolute emission reductions as soon as possible" in order to limit global warming.

 "Carbon offsets are not an answer in a world already on fire, under water and facing mounting climate losses and damage," Cleetus said in a statement.